apache/cordova-docs/docs/en/edge/guide/upgrading/windows-phone/index.md

          under the License.
 ---

-Upgrading Cordova Windows Phone ( 7 + 8 )
+Upgrading Cordova Windows Phone
 ===============================

 This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.
+This applies to both WP7 and WP8.

 ## Upgrade to 2.7.0 from 2.6.0 ##